 Also, the technology you choose is important as this can impact how easy it is to create campaigns, what automation options are available, and how deeply you can dig into the data.
 For guidance, check out our pick of the best email marketing software on the market today.

-At The Ecomm Manager, our goal is to have the newest and best ideas in eCommerce strategy, marketing, and social.
-Stay on top of ecomm trends data and news about search engine marketing, SEO, analytics, CRO, mobile, ecomm apps, and tools.
+At The Ecomm Manager, our goal is to have the newest and best ideas in ecommerce strategy, marketing, and social.
+Stay on top of ecommerce trends, data, and news about search engine marketing, SEO, analytics, conversion rate optimization CRO, mobile commerce, ecommerce apps, and tools.

 - Everything You Need To Know About SMS Marketing